blanton-black/pubba/README.md

           a href="/" = @page.home_link

 Notice that `title` is defined under the `home` section, but `home_link` is a top level definition.
 Pubba makes the effort to correctly resolve the __en.yml__ reference for you.
 Nice isn't it.

-# Monitoring changes

-To monitor your assets directory to keep the public directory in sync, you'll need to create a rake task:

-    namespace :pubba do
-      desc 'Process the js and css assets then monitor for changes' task :monitor do

-        # Require your app to configure Pubba
-        require_relative 'app/app'

-        require 'pubba/monitor'

-        # The monitor process will only run Site.process when it detects a
-        # change so we need to run it once to make sure the public directory
-        # is in sync.

-        puts ">> Processing assets..."
-        Pubba::Site.process

-        Pubba::Monitor.run
-      end
-    end

 # Acknowledgement